hyperledger-archives/indy-sdk/doc/how-tos/write-did-and-query-verkey/python/README.md

 Copy the contents of [step5.py](step5.py) into `write_did.py` on top of the `Step 5 code goes here` placeholder comment.

-Only a handful of lines of code matter here; the rest of this block is comments and cleanup (which you should not omit!).
+Only a handful of lines of code matter to our goal here; the rest of this block is comments and boilerplate cleanup (which you should not omit!).
 You should see similarities between the way this query "transaction" and the preceding write transaction are bundled, sent, and awaited.

 ## Step 6